OthmanYahya/todo-list-react-app/README.md

 #### Todo App

-This small React project was developed as a training exercise while following along with a [YouTube video tutorial](https://youtu.be/pCA4qpQDZD8) by Simo Edwin ([Dev Ed](https://github.com/developedbyed)).
+This small React project was developed as a training exercise.
 The goal of the project was to create a simple Todo app using React.

 ![Todo App Screenshot](https://raw.githubusercontent.com/auxfuse/todoR/main/assets/img.png)